JamesLavin/jimmy_jukebox/README.markdown

 - Playing MP3s requires `mplayer`, `mpg123`, `mpg321`, `music123` or `play` (package name: `sox`)
 - Playing OGG files requires `mplayer`, `ogg123`, `music123` or `play` (package name: `sox`)
+- On my machine, JimmyJukebox works well with 1.9.2-p290 but has problems with 1.8.7-p352.
+Your mileage may vary.

 Mac: